bugsnag/bugsnag-python/README.md

     }
     ```

-1. Add the Bugsnag middleware to your Django app.
+1. Add Bugsnag to the end of your Django middleware in `settings.py`:

     ```python
-    MIDDLEWARE_CLASSES = (
-        "bugsnag.django.middleware.BugsnagMiddleware",
-    }
+    MIDDLEWARE_CLASSES.append("bugsnag.django.middleware.BugsnagMiddleware")
     ```